grafana/agent/docs/developer/contributing.md

 comment, or you can ask for a review on the Slack channel [#agent](https://slack.grafana.com).

+## Updating the changelog

+We keep a [changelog](../../CHANGELOG.md) of code changes which result in new or changed user-facing behavior.

+Changes are grouped by change type, denoted by `### Category_Name`.
+The change types are, in order:

+1. Security fixes
+2. Breaking changes
+3. Deprecations
+4. Features
+5. Enhancements
+6. Bugfixes
+7. Other changes

+Categories won't be listed if there's not any changes for that category.

+When opening a PR which impacts user-facing behavior, contributors should:

+1. Determine which changes need to be documented in the changelog (a PR may change more than one user-facing behavior).

+2. If there are no other changes for that change type, add a header for it (e.g., `### Bugfixes`).
+Make sure to keep the order listed above.

+3. Add relevant entries into the changelog.
+Changes should be full sentences, and credit the author of the change.
+For example:
+   `- Config file reading is now 1500% faster. (@torvalds)`.

+When in doubt, look at a previous release for style and ordering examples.

 ## Dependency management

 The Grafana Agent project uses [Go modules][go-modules] to manage dependencies